casallas/homebrew-vr/README.md

 Homebrew-VR
 ==============
 These are Virtual Reality formulae for Homebrew.
-They include vr-juggler, vr-jugglua, an older version of osg (osg28, needed for vr-jugglua), an older version of boost (1.49, needed for cppdom) and an alternative version of cppdom (that requires boost 1.49 specifically).
+They include vr-juggler, vr-jugglua, and an older version of osg (osg28, needed for vr-jugglua).

 How do I install these formulae?
 --------------------------------